 How the tool operates

-- Develops an “optimal” trading strategy based on this data, by successively adjusting several variables, including:
+- It then develops an “optimal” trading strategy based on this data, by successively adjusting several variables, including:

 - Stop loss: This is the maximum percent of profit lost that can be sustained before the stock is sold.

 - Holding period: This is the maximum length that stock can be held before it is sold.
 This is given in terms of trading days per month, which is assumed to be 22.

 - Entry day: This is the day that one enters the market in each trading month, which is assumed to be 22 days long.